cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 The real value of a CI/CD pipeline orchestration platform is about something else than abstracting a powerful decoupled CI/CD engine like Tekton.
 So let's try to understand what I am talking about by doing CI/CD with the same [petclinic-kaniko repo](https://github.com/dcanadillas/petclinic-kaniko) in a *pure Jenkins X way*.
 We are then using Jenkins X build packs.

-As shown before, for demonstration purposes I am cloning first the original repo and then importing from local to create automatically from Jenkins X a new repo in GitHub.
+As shown before, for demonstration purposes I am cloning first the original repo and then importing from local to to automatically create from Jenkins X a new repo in GitHub.
 I could import directly from the GitHub repo, creating then a new commit with the changes to continue to do CI/CD with Jenkins X (for example changing my old `Jenkinsfile` for a new `jenkins-x.yaml`).

 Because I don't want to change the [original repo](https://github.com/dcanadillas/petclinic-kaniko), let's do the following: